Hi, I’m artist Lillian Gray and today’s lesson is inspired by a famous South African artist called William Kentridge.

 Be careful not to cover your entire bird in paint.
 We still want to see old pages shine through.
 The rule when selecting a brush size is big area big brush, small area small brush.
 I am using a tiny pointy brush for all my little white details.

 I’m artist Lillian Gray and I hope you enjoyed our beautiful bird lesson, inspired by famous South African artist William Kentridge.
-If you enjoyed this lesson, please be so kind to give us a thumbs up, drop a comment down below, and please feel free to share what you have created at home on our various social media channels.

 I’m artist Lillian Gray.
 See you next time.